apohllo/ror-tasks/task-5/Readme.md

 these tests and implement the required methods in the `TodoList` class (you can also change `TodoItem` class if it is necessary).
 Make sure that all theses test pass as well.

+### Project

+This exercise showed how you can implement the persistence layer, separating the slow integration tests from the fast specs.
+Use the same techniques in the implementation the `Wallet` project.